ManeliFotoutan/Student-Portal/README.md

 - **Purpose**: Stores course details.
 - **Details**: This JSON file holds information about the courses available in the portal.
 Each course entry includes details such as the course name, description, teacher, schedule, and location.

-## Contact

-For any questions, feedback, or inquiries, please reach out to [maneli0foroutan@gmail.com](mailto:maneli0foroutan@gmail.com).